MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 ms.date: 10/11/2024
 ms.author: alkohli
 ms.reviewer: alkohli
+ms.service: azure-stack-hci
 ---

 # Validate solution upgrade readiness for Azure Local

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

-This article describes how to assess the upgrade readiness of your Azure Local instance after the operating System (OS) was upgraded from version 22H2 to version 23H2.
+This article describes how to assess the upgrade readiness of your Azure Local system after the operating system (OS) was upgraded from version 22H2 to version 23H2.

 Throughout this article, we refer to Azure Local, version 23H2 as the *new* version and Azure Local, version 22H2 as the *old* version.

 ## Assess solution upgrade readiness

-This *optional* but *recommended* step helps you assess the readiness of your Azure Local instance for the upgrade.
+This *optional* but *recommended* step helps you assess the readiness of your Azure Local system for the upgrade.
 The following steps help you assess the upgrade readiness:

 - Install and use the Environment Checker to verify that Network ATC is installed and enabled on the machine.
-Verify that there are no Preview versions for Arc Resource Bridge running on your instance.
+Verify that there are no Preview versions for Arc Resource Bridge running on your system.
-- Ensure that sufficient storage space is available for infrastructure volume.
+- Ensure that sufficient storage space is available for the infrastructure volume.
 - Perform other checks such as installation of required and optional Windows features, enablement of Application Control policies, BitLocker suspension, and OS language.
 - Review and remediate the validation checks that block the upgrade.